radeonxray/UFO-Exam/README.md

 _Picture 12_

 One could argue that there is a small exception for choosing to use the "any"-keyword.
-Because many modules (in general) lack documentation for _TS_, it might not be possible to exactly define the right _type_ required for a function to return, hence why the use of the any-keyword may be the only possible solution .
+Because many modules (in general) lack documentation for _TS_, it might not be possible to exactly define the right _type_ required for a function to return, hence why the use of the any-keyword may be the only possible solution.

 ### //@ts-ignore